angel-dart/gitbook/In-Memory.md

 The simplest data store to set up is an in-memory one, as it does not require external database setup.
-It only stores Maps, but it can be wrapped in a TypedService.
+It only stores Maps, but it can be wrapped in a [`TypedService`](https://github.com/angel-dart/angel/wiki/TypedService).

 ```dart
 // routes.dart